vernisaz/simple_rust_zip/README.md

 ## Limitations

 A created zip file can't exceed 2GB.
 A zip entry can't exceed available RAM size.
-Streaming can't be used, because same zip content gets updated after an initial writing.
+A streaming can't be used, because same zip content gets updated after an initial writing.

 ## Building the crate